Keyboard shortcuts

 ./install.sh

-The script handles all dependency installation, font copying, and config placement.
+The script detects the distribution family and handles dependency installation, font copying, display-manager integration, and config placement.
+Existing user configuration and .xinitrc files are preserved.

 Starting dwm